Accountability in Georgia Drunk Driving Accident Claims

 Compensation for Georgia Accident Victims and Their Families

-Nothing is more devastating than opening the door to a police officer who explains that your loved one isn’t coming home.
-What’s more, is that their death was the result of someone’s poor decision to drive while under the influence of drugs or alcohol.
-Our attorneys at Wells and McElwee, P.C. are here as your counselor and your dedicated legal advocate as your family deals with the aftermath of a drunk driving accident.
+Nothing is more devastating than opening the door to a police officer who explains that your loved one isn't coming home.
+What's more, is that their death was the result of someone's poor decision to drive while under the influence of drugs or alcohol.
+Our attorneys at Wells and McElwee, P.C. are here as your counselors and dedicated legal advocates as your family deals with the aftermath of a drunk driving accident.

 Contact us in Athens, Georgia, to discuss bringing a personal injury or wrongful death case against a drunk driver.

 Our lawyers will diligently handle any insurance issues involved in holding the drunk driver responsible for your injuries or losses.
 However, the driver's negligence is often only one aspect of your personal injury or wrongful death case.
 In representing Georgia accident victims for over 30 years, our attorneys are well versed in Georgia's liquor liability laws.
 This may prove to be an integral part of your drunk driving accident case.

 Georgia Dram Shop Act: Liability for Overservice of Alcohol

 Georgia bars, restaurants, and other liquor establishments have a duty to sell and serve alcohol responsibly.
 Georgia liquor liability laws prohibit the sale or service of alcohol to minors or individuals who are already visibly intoxicated.
 When negligent service of alcohol leads to an intoxicated individual getting behind the wheel, the bar or liquor establishment that overserved the individual may be held financially responsible for any injuries or fatalities that result from a drunk driving accident.